 Finally, you’ll also want to measure user actions across multiple devices and other channels outside of Facebook.
 Again, these are more estimations (you can’t attribute these 100 per cent) but monitoring brand searches, citations and other references during and after your ads run tells you whether your campaigns are getting people actively interested in your brand.

-So that’s how to increase brand awareness using Facebook and we’re pretty much talking about the ultimate network for branding campaigns.
+So that’s how to increase brand awareness using Facebook advertising and we’re pretty much talking about the ultimate network for branding campaigns.
 The huge audience Facebook connects you to, combined with its extensive targeting options and engaging ad formats, makes it the go-to social tool for brands on a mission to engage with new people.